 We’re all on a mission to save time.
 “I don’t have time”, “I’m too busy”, we’ve heard it all, and probably said it all too.
 Because today being busy has suddenly become cool and glamorized.
 It’s so common, that if you plan ahead and prioritized your life to have free time, social pressures can make you feel like you’re slacking off.

 I often feel like not being busy would feel wrong.
 Like I’m not working hard enough and not doing enough as a mother.
 How crazy does that sound?
-If you are badass enough to have your stuff together and you now have a couple of hours of time to hang out with your little instead of go workout, clean the house, work, or cook dinner, you are doing something right.
+(Or worse.
+How accurate does that sound?)
+If you are badass enough to have your stuff together and you now have a couple of hours of time to hang out with your little instead of going to workout, clean the house, work, or cook dinner, you are doing something right, not wrong!

 I am always looking for ways to do everything I have on my plate in less time because I love leaving more room for time with my family.
 Here are 8 ways to save time each day, sometimes the smallest things make the biggest impact.